benkrueger/sefa/README.md

 ## Preface

 UI Testing Automation is tedious, error prone and overall a pain.
-The selenium framework dose a good job of providing low level functionality to interacting with a web browser programmatically, but the actual implementation of those tests remains tricky.
+The selenium framework does a good job of providing low level functionality to interacting with a web browser programmatically, but the actual implementation of those tests remains tricky.
 Until now.
 Now, defining web UI automation is as easy as drawing a UML diagram!